cdifranco1/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  - Routes
+  - Middleware

 - [ ] Describe Middleware?

+  - Middleware are essentially functions that intercept a request and process it before passing it on to the end function to process the request

 - [ ] Describe a Resource?

+  - Resource is a piece of data that can be accessed through a specific endpoint/url and is stored in a database

 - [ ] What can the API return to help clients know if a request was successful?

+  - The API can return a status code (typically a 2XX for successful requests) and can also return a resource or message.

 - [ ] How can we partition our application into sub-applications?

+  - We can use routers and specify paths for different routers to separate responsibilities between routes

 ## Minimum Viable Product